For up-to-date information and details, please visit the full Circle the State with Song website.

 All directors who submit auditions must be members of NAfME/IMEA for an audition to be considered.
 Students of non-member teachers who submit auditions for consideration will be rejected.
 Remember: A student may be enrolled by a private studio or community choir director only if the student’s school does not participate in the Circle the State with Song festivals.
 The name of the school where the student is enrolled must be identified during the registration process.

 Teachers will need to teach and monitor the progress of honor choir singers from their school.
-Teachers, please make sure your selected students do this: once selected, teachers will be responsible to complete the registration process online.
+Once selected, teachers will be responsible to complete the registration process online.
 The link to registration will be provided in the information letter the teacher will receive.

 Note that absolutely no rooming assignments can be changed after applications have been received.

-2023 Elementary Honor Choir Clinician: Pamela Pierson; Accompanist: Lisa McMillen
+2024 Elementary Honor Choir Clinician: Brent Gault; Accompanist: Lisa McMillen-Malott

-2023 Middle School Honor Choir Clinician: Chantel Wright; Accompanist: Betty Martens
+2024 Middle School Honor Choir Clinician: Brandon Williams; Accompanist: Betty Martens